 Magic Bullet sells three models of personal blenders: the original Magic Bullet MBR-1101, the smaller Magic Bullet Mini, and the Magic Bullet Kitchen Express, which is a combo food processor/blender.
 The Kitchen Express variant we tested is sold with a blending jar, but sometimes it only comes with food processing accessories.

 NutriBullet sells a range of personal blenders.
-Models like the NutriBullet Pro+ and NutriBullet 900 are like bigger, more powerful versions of Magic Bullet's personal blenders.
+Models like the NutriBullet Pro+ and NutriBullet 900 are bigger, more powerful versions of Magic Bullet's personal blenders.
 Unlike Magic Bullet, NutriBullet offers a selection of full-size blenders that offer different features, like hot blending.
 They don't have a personal blender/food processor combo.
 However, they make a few 'Speciality' blenders, including the NutriBullet GO, a battery-powered personal blender, and the NutriBullet Immersion Blender, a hand blender meant for hot blending directly in a pot or pan.

 Each brand also sells a variety of other kitchen appliances, including an air fryer from Magic Bullet and a juicer from NutriBullet.